SHIVANGIJOSHI/learning-LaTeX/README.md

 # learning-LaTeX
-This repository contains the basic commands and some class files for LaTeX.
-This repository will help me keep track of my learning-pace.
+This repository contains the class file created by me for my LaTeX Resume.
+Also includes sample file and tex file... fork it !!!
+Hope it helps!!!